Pará: History

 In 1500, the Spanish navigator Vicente Yáñez Pinzón was the first European to navigate the mouth of the Amazon River.
 On 26 August 1542, the Spaniard Francisco de Orellana reached the mouth of the Amazon River waterway, by river from Quito, Ecuador.
 On 28 October 1637, the Portuguese Pedro Teixeira left Belém and went to Quito: during the expedition, he placed a landmark in the confluence of the Napo and Aguarico, in the current border between Ecuador and Peru, to Portugal, and later to Brazil, getting the possession of most of the Amazon, including all of the current territory of Pará.

 Prior to European Arrival

 Archaeologists divide the ancient inhabitants of prehistory Brazil into groups according to their way of life and tools: hunter-gatherers of the coast and farmers.
 These groups were subsequently named by European settlers as "Indians".
 There are archaeological records proving the human presence in Brazil and the region of Santarém since 3000 BC.

 Marajó people lived in farmers' huts or houses 3,500 years ago.
 These people knew ceramics, dyes, natural medicinal compounds; practiced slash-and-burn (to clear the land); and planted cassava.
-Their culture remains in Marajoara pottery, which has peculiar size and decoration.
+A reminder of their culture remains in Marajoara pottery, which has peculiar size and decoration.
 The period from 500 to 1300 was the height of the Marajoara culture.